You can find information here about refuse collection, recycling and council tax.

 Recycling in Erewash

 The council will provide green bags for your recycling free of charge, or you can buy a blue bin from the council for £28.
 Please note that if you present a blue bin that was not purchased from us crews are instructed not to empty it.
-Click here for more information about recycling or purchasing a blue bin.
+More information about recycling or purchasing a blue bin can be found on our recycling page.

 Erewash is split into two zones which makes it easier to determine when you need to place either your black or brown bin and recycling out: The South Area zone is: Borrowash, Breaston, Draycott, Long Eaton, Risley, Sandicare and Sawley.
 The north area zone is: Breadsall, Cotmanhay, Dale Abbey, Kirk Hallam, Ilkeston, including Hallam Fields, Little Eaton, Morley, Ockbrook, Stanley & Stanley Common, Stanton by Dale and West Hallam

-Tell us about a change of address, so that we can update your Council Tax using this Online Form.
+Tell us about a change of address, so that we can update your Council Tax using the Online Form on My Erewash.

 Once you are registered at an address you can access your Council Tax or Housing Benefit account via My Erewash.
 Once you have told us about moving into a property, we will send you details of the amount to pay and when the first instalment is due, as soon as practicable.
 Once the amount due has been calculated we will use the remaining instalments for that year to calculate how much to pay each month.
 If the amount is not manageable, please contact us via My Erewash, as we also offer other alternative payment methods, including the most convenient and secure one, which is Direct Debit.